argoproj/argo-cd/docs/operator-manual/disaster_recovery.md

 # Disaster Recovery

-You can use `argocd-util` can be used to import and export all Argo CD data.
+You can use `argocd-util` to import and export all Argo CD data.

 Make sure you have `~/.kube/config` pointing to your Argo CD cluster.